Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Related Work

 \subsection{Addition of Interactive Features}

 In this digital age, features that can be added to cartograms are no longer constrained by the limits of pen and paper.
-As Goodchild noted, cartography's ``true potential lies in less conventional methods of analysis and display and in the degree to which it can escape its traditional constraints''~\cite{goodchild_stepping_1988}.
+As Goodchild noted, cartography's ``true potential lies in less conventional methods of analysis and display and in the degree to which it can escape its traditional constraints''~\cite[p.~311]{goodchild_stepping_1988}.
 An early study conducted in 1999 by Peterson~\cite{peterson_active_1999} explored the potential of computer technology by developing an interactive legend that controlled a cartographic animation using JavaScript.
-In a more recent study, Duncan~\textit{et al.}~\cite{duncan_task-based_2021} experimentally evaluated whether cartograms can convey information more effectively with three additional interactive features: cartogram-switching animations, linked brushing, and infotips.
-These features were also implemented using JavaScript and are currently deployed on the web application~\href{https://go-cart.io}{go-cart.io}~\cite{tingsheng_go-cartio_2019, gastner_creating_2021}.
+In a more recent study, Duncan~\textit{et al.}~\cite{duncan_task-based_2021} experimentally evaluated whether cartograms can convey information more effectively if they possess three additional interactive features: cartogram-switching animations, linked brushing, and infotips.
+They found that these interactive features significantly reduced error rates in synoptic tasks.
+The interactive features were implemented using JavaScript and are currently deployed on the web application~\href{https://go-cart.io}{go-cart.io}~\cite{tingsheng_go-cartio_2019, gastner_creating_2021}.
 In our study, we also tapped the potential of computer technology.
 We considered whether an interactive feature (a selectable legend) allows map readers to retrieve information from cartograms more effectively.